 This seminar will introduce important aspects of using the American Psychological Association (APA) Style, and the Modern Language Association (MLA) Style to write and format research papers., what these two styles are and how they differ, why each is used, and who should apply this style to their written work.

 Grammar, Punctuation, and Mechanics

 Understanding the basic grammar rules is essential for communicating effectively.
 Punctuation is the tool that allows us to organize our thoughts and make it easier to review and share our ideas.
 The mechanics of writing specifies the forms of words and their relationships within a sentence.
 These critical components in writing will be addressed in this seminar.

 Test Preparation and Managing Test Anxiety

 Most students experience some level of anxiety during a test.
-However, when anxiety affects test performance it becomes a problem.
+However, when anxiety affects test performance it has become a problem.
 Anxiety is the experience of feeling an intense moment of fear or panic before and/or during a test or assessment.
-One way to avoid this anxiety is through proper preparation for a test.
+One way to avoid this anxiety is through proper preparation for the test.
 This seminar will provide students with techniques and strategies to prepare for an exam, and how to avoid or deal with test anxiety.